RMIT University

 Entry requirements

-- Australian bachelor's degree or equivalent or higher level qualification in any discipline with a GPA of 2.0 (out of 4.0).
+- An Australian bachelor's degree or equivalent or higher-level qualification, in any discipline from a recognised tertiary institution with a minimum grade point average (GPA) of 2.0 (out of 4.0).

-- An Australian bachelor's degree or equivalent or higher level qualification in any discipline, as well as a GMAT overall minimum score of 600.
+- An Australian bachelor's degree or equivalent or higher-level qualification, in any discipline, with a minimum GMAT of 600.

 Recognition of Prior Learning